aquasecurity/trivy/docs/docs/kubernetes/cli/scanning.md

 ## Infra checks

-Trivy by default scans kubernetes infra components (apiserver, controller-manager, scheduler and etcd) by default if they exist under the `kube-system` namespace.
+Trivy by default scans kubernetes infra components (apiserver, controller-manager, scheduler and etcd) if they exist under the `kube-system` namespace.
 For example, if you run a full cluster scan, or scan all components under `kube-system` with commands: